JonasSchiott/MenuDocs-Applications-API/README.md

 webProfStatus(userInfo).then(/* Handle Response Here */)
 ```

-You can replace webProfStatus with any of the Functions listed above.
+You can replace webProfStatus with any of the Functions listed above except `webApplicationStatus` and `webUpdates`.

 ### Discord.js Bots -
 Import the Package and use our Bot Functions listed below.